Gripped By Love

 Exciting things ahead!

 To date, Gripped By Love has sold more than 50 bouquets.
-It has plans for exciting launches over for CCSS Weekend (November), Christmas, graduation, and Valentine’s Day
+It has plans for exciting launches for CCSS Weekend (November), Christmas, graduation, and Valentine’s Day

 With Tote Board matching up to 40 percent from now until March 2021, Gripped by Love will be directing proceeds to CCSS’ Lives Emboldened Fund – a campaign that supports communities adversely impacted by COVID-19.